YIT Red & Blue Light Therapy Neck Device

 -

-People with light to moderate acne in the neck
+People with mild to moderate acne on the neck

 -